-Shortness of breath: If you experience Shortness of Breath even under circumstances which never seemed to create a problem earlier, for example after a short walk, only a little climb up the stairs, or routine exercises, you must take that as a warning sign.
-Even in absence of chest discomfort heavy breathing is a sufficient sign for you to take precautions and visit a doctor.
+Beware if you experience Shortness of Breath even under routine circumstances which never seemed to create a problem earlier.
+Shortness of breath in routine activities like a short walk, a little climbing up the stairs, or regular exercises must be taken as a warning sign.
+Even in absence of chest discomfort, heavy breathing is a sufficient sign to take precautions.
+Visit your doctor.

-Nausea: A continuous nauseating feeling might warn towards the commencement of a heart attack.
-It shouldn’t be overlooked especially when nausea has been there for a while without any obvious reason.
-It could be a result of an arterial block.
+An incessant feeling of nausea might be a warning to the commencement of a heart attack.
+You shouldn’t overlook nausea especially when it has been there for a while without any obvious cause.
+Unexplained nausea could be a result of an arterial block.

-Slurring of speech: Well, if you’re finding it difficult to speak out your words properly be cautioned.
-Difficulty in speaking coherently is another sign of heart attack, a serious one in fact.
+Well, if you’re finding it difficult to speak out your words properly, it’s a cause to worry.
+Difficulty in speaking coherently is another warning sign of a heart attack, a serious one in fact.
 Check with people around yourself to see if they are able to understand your speech.
-If they find you slurring it means you need to visit the doctor.
+If they confirm your slurring, it means you need to visit the doctor asap.

-If you read the warning signs correctly and in time a heart attack could be avoided.
-Immediately seek medical attention as soon as you’ve identified one or more of the signs mentioned above.
-Even if it wasn’t a heart attack and just a minor issue, a visit to doctor is warranted.
+If you read the warning signs of a heart attack correctly before it’s too late, you can prevent a heart attack, or at least reduce the damage.
+You must seek medical attention as soon as you’ve identified one or more of the signs mentioned above.
+Even if it isn’t a heart attack and comes our to be a a minor issue, a visit to the doctor can do you no harm.
 Always remember prevention is better than cure.